onepacket/Ladox-mtd2026-app/ladox-handbook/Ladox_MTD2026_Handbook.md

 ---
 ## 🧰 Why We Built Ladox

-The UK’s Making Tax Digital (MTD) initiative requires businesses and the self-employed to maintain digital financial records and submit tax information electronically.
+The UK’s **Making Tax Digital (MTD)** initiative is transforming how individuals and small businesses report their income and expenses to HMRC.
+From **April 2026**, most sole traders and landlords will be required to **maintain digital records** and **submit quarterly updates** through approved MTD-compatible software.

-To support this, HMRC recognises two main software categories:
+To support this, **HMRC recognises two main software categories:**

+---

-### Software that Creates Digital Records
+### 🧾 Software that Creates Digital Records

-Ladox was designed to do both — enabling full digital record creation **and** bridging for those still using spreadsheets or legacy tools.
+This software allows users to **create, store, and manage** their income and expense data directly within a digital environment.
+Typical features include:

+- Automatic transaction import from business bank accounts
+- Receipt and invoice scanning (OCR integration)
+- Manual entry of income and expenses
+- Built-in quarterly submission and final declaration workflows

+> ✅ **Ladox** provides all of the above — acting as a complete digital record-keeping solution that’s natively aligned with MTD 2026.

+---

-### Software that Connects to Your Records (Bridging Software)
+### 🔗 Software that Connects to Your Records (Bridging Software)
+This software integrates with existing accounting tools — such as spreadsheets or legacy systems — to connect and send data directly to HMRC.
+It’s ideal for businesses and accountants that want to maintain their current record-keeping workflows.

+Core capabilities include:
+- Secure integration with spreadsheets or CSV data sources
+- Transformation of records into HMRC-compliant submission payloads
+- Preservation of digital links between source and submission
+- Support for quarterly updates and final declarations

+> 💡 **Ladox** operates in hybrid mode — functioning both as a *digital records system* and as *bridging software* that syncs with existing bookkeeping tools.

+---

-Ladox was designed to do both — enabling full digital record creation **and** bridging for those still using spreadsheets or legacy tools.
+Ladox was designed to do both — enabling full digital record creation **and** bridging for those still using spreadsheets or legacy accounting tools.

+---

 ## 🧱 System Architecture